lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Changing Scenes

-Take the scenario where a ViewController displays a List and an Add button.
-The user can to add an item to the list or display an item already in the list.
+Imagine a scenario where a ViewController displays a List and an Add Button.
+The user can choose to add an item to the list or display an item already in the list.
 Tapping the Add button takes the user to another scene to enter the details of a new item.
 Tapping an item in the list takes the user to another scene which displays the details of the item.

 It is the routers responsibility to make the transition from the initial scene to the final scene.
 From the initial ViewControllers point of view the router looks like this: